4liharandi/Mythesis/README.md

 All code is in Pytorch, except for the Blur feature extraction section, which is in MATLAB.

- For more information about thesis and what is these codes you can access to Full thesis(FA) and preview of thesis(EN)
+ For more information about thesis and what is these codes you can access to Full thesis(FA) and summary of thesis(EN) (Full english pdf is being prepared)